Skuzzle-UK/app-ideas/Projects/1-Beginner/App-Ideas/Calculator/Calculator-App.md

 -   [ ] User can see a display showing the current number entered or the result of the last operation.
--   [ ] User can see an entry pad containing buttons for the digits 0-9, operations - '+', '-', '/', and '=', a 'C' button (for clear), and an 'AC' button (for clear all).
+-   [x] User can see an entry pad containing buttons for the digits 0-9, operations - '+', '-', '/', and '=', a 'C' button (for clear), and an 'AC' button (for clear all).
--   [ ] User can enter numbers as sequences up to 8 digits long by clicking on digits in the entry pad.
-Entry of any digits more than 8 will be ignored.
+-   [x] User can enter numbers as sequences up to 8 digits long by clicking on digits in the entry pad.
+Entry of any digits more than 8 will be ignored (gone with 10 digits instead).
 -   [ ] User can click on an operation button to display the result of that operation on:
     * the result of the preceding operation and the last number entered OR